- Religion and Philosophy»

 And finally we have the Volkihar Clan, an ancient group of vampires ruled by Lord Harkon.
 He seeks to fulfill a prophecy that will give him control of the sun, putting the world into a dark age of vampires.
 Before we get into the rewards, we need to go into the history of the clan.

-Harkon was once a powerful ruler who was scared of one thing death.
+Harkon was once a powerful ruler who was scared of one thing, which is death.
 To avoid this he pledged his soul to Molag Bal by sacrificing a thousand innocents in his name.
 Molag Bal is the Daedric Prince of Domination, Enslavement, Rape, and Vampires.
-In return for his service, Molag Bal granted him immortality by turning him and his family into Vampire Lords, the most powerful vampire.
+In return for his service, Molag Bal granted him immortality by turning him and his family into Vampire Lords, the most powerful kind of vampire.
 We will cover Molag Bal and all of the other gods and their symbolism later on.

 The storyline is that his wife fears that this new age of darkness will result in mortals hunting vampires into extinction.
 So she hides herself away, alongside her daughter Serana and an elder scrolls because not only is the scroll needed to figure out the rest of the prophecy, but the prophecy also needs the blood of a female Vampire Lord.
 After the Dawnguard sends you on a quest to investigate a cave you discover both the scroll and Serana, who is wanting to go home.
 After you return her home you are now given the choice to choose which side; Volkihar, or Dawnguard.
 The Volkihar quest line gives you the following, with the only repercussion being that the sun makes you a bit weaker in the day light.